rewardz/django_model_helpers/README.md

 * A choice can be defined as key/value `"sophomore": 1` in which case display name will be code name capitalized `"Sophomore"` and will be saved in DB as number `1`
 * A choice can be fully defined as key/dict `"freshman": {"id": 0, "display": "New comer"}` in which case display name will be `"New comer"` and id will be `0`

-* You can define extra keys to use in your code for example:
+#### Defining extra keys to use in your code.

+As mentioned before `Choices` can be treated as an OrderedDictionary and so you should feel free to use the free functionality, for example adding extra keys

         AVAILABLE_SETTINGS = Choices({
             "max_page_width": {"id": 0, "display": "Maximum page width in pixels", "default": 100})